-The primary challenges that Ukraine will face with the next US president have been laid out by Ukraine’s former minister of Foreign Affairs – and the path forward will not be easy, no matter who takes the White House next month.
+The primary challenges that Ukraine will face with the next US president have been laid out by Ukraine’s former minister of Foreign Affairs – and the path forward will not be easy, no matter who takes the White House in January following next month’s election.

-Pavlo Klimkin identified five topics in US-UA relations that will be most affected by the upcoming change in leadership in an op-ed last week.
+Pavlo Klimkin identified five topics in US-UA relations that will be most affected by the upcoming change in leadership in an op-ed last week, giving his personal take on possible implications.

 “The US is a source of vital support that Europe is unable to provide.
 Let’s be frank: our survival as a country and as a nation depends on our ability to secure aid from the US.
 If we are to achieve this goal, we have to understand and navigate American politics.”